pdxiv/go-network-test/README.md

 - Rise: Outgoing communication from a service (think: "rise from").
 - Hub: Central service handling all messages.
 Typically, your system will only have one active Hub.
 - App: All other services.
 All App services communicate with each other over the Hub.
+- Gob: Service for going back to historical sent data.
+Used during startup of a service and if messages are lost.

 ```text
            +-------+